saburo70/PUMQTT.js/README.md

 docker run -d --name rabbitmq -p 5672:5672 -p 5673:5673 -p 15672:15672 -p 1883:1883 -p 15675:15675 rabbitmq:3.8-management
 </code>

-shoudl you prefer to install it on a VM (i.e. debian / ubuntu) , here some poitners :
+should you prefer to install it on a VM (i.e. debian / ubuntu) , here some poitners :

 <code>
   apt-get install erlang